UMMS-Biocore/dolphin/docs/dolphin-ui/quickstart.rst

 This is a one time script that you'll need to run in order to have access to the Dolphin Web Service.

 After using this script, it might take a few hours for our system to update before you can log into the Dolphin Web Service.
-If a day goes by and you're still not able to access the Dolphin Web Service, please contact us at 'biocore@umassmed.edu'
+If a day goes by and you're still not able to access the Dolphin Web Service, please contact us at biocore@umassmed.edu

 **Project Space requirements**